wsmd/react-use-form-state/README.md

     password: false,
   },
   errors: {
-    // When validate() returns any truthy value other than true, the value can
-    // be retrieved here.
-Useful for more complex error objects.
-    password: 'Password should not contain your username' }
+    password: 'Password is not strong enough',
+  }
 }
 ```